SixArm/rust-quick-guide/rust-quick-guide-1.0.0.md

 On the other hand, Rust forces you to think about things that some other languages handle automatically.
 Additionally, Rust is compiled and has less immediate ability to give you feedback outside of printing to the screen and warnings/errors.
 Many tools are also in 3rd party libraries, many which are still WIP, so you’ll need to learn more than just the language to do “cooler” stuff.

-# Caveats

-This page is a section divider and intentionally blank.

 ## What are the hardest parts of Rust?

 While Rust is a powerful programming language with many benefits, it can also have some challenges.
 Here are some of the hardest parts: